ShrikeGames/commander_gpt/README.md

 - `use_elevenlabs_voice`: true/false - if true the app will use 11labs for TTS, if false will use azure TTS
 - `elevenlabs_voice`: If using 11labs it will use this voice, must be one available to you in 11labs.
 - `azure_voice_name`: If using azure TTS this is the name of the voice it will use, it must be one available to you.
 Check the microsoft docs for options: https://learn.microsoft.com/en-us/azure/ai-services/speech-service/language-support
-- `speech_recognition_language`: Used for azure TTS, should match the language of the azure_voice_name you are using.
 - `openai_model_name`: What OpenAI model to use, EG: gpt-4o.
 - `input_voice_start_button`: The key defined to start the microphone recording of your prompt.
 Must be a pynput KeyCode.
 For special keys this is like `Key.home` but for regular keys it will just be `a` or `1`.
 Does not recgonize numpad keys.
 - `input_voice_end_button`: The key defined to stop recording the microphone and to trigger sending the result to OpenAI.
 Same limitations as above.